ARCHIVED: From 30 May 2026 onwards, I track this on GitHub.

-- Write in first person, describing exactly what I did and what happened.
+Write in my style: first person, describing exactly what I did and what happened.

 - Jump straight in.
 No preamble.
 Start with the incident, experiment, surprise, or claim.

 - Show the artifact.
 Link to the code, prompt, output, demo, transcript, data, or image.
-Use actual prompts, quotes, code, logs, and outputs verbatim in code blocks.
+Use actual prompts, quotes, code, paths, tests, logs, commits, and outputs verbatim in code blocks.

 - Explain by example first, then extract the principle.
 The examples should carry the argument.

-- Prefer concrete claims over abstract framing.
-Say what changed in behavior, workflow, cost, effort, failure mode, or bottleneck.
+- Make concrete, not abstract claims.
+Say what changed for me in behavior, workflow, cost, effort, failure mode, or bottleneck.

-- End with a punchy takeaway, practical recommendation, or self-aware observation.
+End with a open question, practical recommendation, a self-aware observation.
 Do not over-explain the ending.

 Spoken cadence